United for Justice

 United for Justice Walking Tour

-To bring this project to our wider community, all of the project’s sponsors are joined together on Sunday, November 12 from noon-3:00 PM for a Walking/Driving Tour of the Social Justice Trail.
+To bring this project to our wider community, all of the project’s sponsors are joined together on November 10 from noon-3:00 PM (rain date Nov.
+17) for a Walking/Driving Tour of the Social Justice Trail.
 Hosts at each site offered visitors many options: provide stories, history, current and past social justice activities, tours, refreshments, open Q&As, and more.

 United for Justice Map